Discover the magic of Zanzibar.

 Visas for ZanzibarCurrently (Aug 2009), travellers with British or US passports require visas for Tanzania – and Zanzibar is simply an area of Tanzania; there are now no separate requirements for the island.

-For UK citizens, visas are currently (Aug 2009) best obtained in advance from the Tanzanian High Commission in London, and cost approximately £38 per single entry.
+For UK citizens, visas are currently (Aug 2009) best obtained in advance from the Tanzanian High Commission, and cost approximately £38 per single entry.
 Always check the most recent regulations with your nearest Tanzania High Commission or Embassy before travelling.